-Close out the month of May by asking these 5 Tough Love Questions in a way that leaves time for thoughtful answers and introspection.
+Change the conversation by asking these 5 Tough Love Questions in a way that leaves time for thoughtful answers and introspection:

 - How often have we had to delay projects or initiatives or leave a key role open longer than we wanted to because we couldn’t find the right person?

-- How recently have we gone ahead and filled the role with whomever was available… and lived to regret it?
+- How recently have we gone ahead and filled the role with whoever was available… and lived to regret it?